dionatanalves/deploy-solidity-contract-linea/README.md

-# Deploy contract on Linea
+# Deploy Contracts on Linea

 ## Setting up the necessary dependencies